zalky/cues/README.md

 message: 3
 ```

+Voila, we are already using ultra-low latency persistent messaging
+between threads.

-Tailers have two other tricks up their sleeves:
+Cues tailers have two other tricks up their sleeves:

 1. **Persistence across runtimes**: if you pass a tailer an id at
    creation time, then that tailer's state will persist with that